 o Chia seed porridge (2T-1/4 cup chia seeds [depending on desired consistency] stirred well into a bowl of warm nut milk; add berries or above “yes” fruit of choice and stevia, to taste)

 o Baked winter squash with butter, ghee, duck fat, or coconut oil, sprinkled with sprouted nuts and 2 fried eggs on the side; try different squash: butternut may cause bloating, whereas spaghetti squash may not.
-Also, look for my upcoming bonus videos, a free gift with the purchase of my e-Book.
+Also, enjoy the bonus videos, a free gift with the purchase of my e-Book.
 One of the videos teaches/shares my all time favorite custard!
 It’s super high in protein, quick to make and I LOVE it for breakfast poured over winter squash (or a baked good)!
 This custard makes life good! 🙂

 o Applegate farm bacon with eggs your favorite way, served with cucumber and bell pepper slices, plain or dressed with extra-virgin olive oil